rackerlabs/support-how-to/content/cloud-servers/checking-running-services-on-linux.md

 ### Check xinetd status

-If the service isn't running, it might be because a superserver such as an Extended Internet Service Daemon (`xinetd`) is being used to launch the program when a connection is received.
+If the service isn't running, it might be because a super-server such as an Extended Internet Service Daemon (`xinetd`) is being used to launch the program when a connection is received.
 If this is the case, starting the service might have resolved the issue.
 Run the following command to verify